-The medical term 'anemia' refers to a reduction in the number of red blood cells (RBCs), hemoglobin (Hb or Hgb), or both that's circulating in the body.
+The medical term 'anemia' refers to a reduction in the number of red blood cells (RBCs), hemoglobin (Hb or Hgb), or both that are circulating in the body.
 While it is not a specific disease, it results from another disease process or condition in your dog's system.

 Because hemoglobin delivers oxygen to the body's cells and tissues, an anemic dog will suffer from symptoms associated with a lack of oxygen.

-Methemoglobinemia - Characterized by too much methemoglobin in the blood, methemoglobinemia in dogs can potentially be caused by certain genetic disorders or toxin exposure, including to a number of medications meant only for human use such as benzocaine, acetaminophen or ibuprofen.
+Methemoglobinemia - Characterized by too much methemoglobin in the blood, methemoglobinemia in dogs can potentially be caused by certain genetic disorders or toxin exposure, including to several medications meant only for human use such as benzocaine, acetaminophen, or ibuprofen.